Vested vs INDmoney vs IBKR vs Rovia: best US stock platform for Indians

 Vested and INDmoney

 Both are SEBI-registered Indian platforms that act as intermediaries.
-When you buy AAPL on Vested, the trade actually flows through:
+When you buy AAPL on Vested or INDmoney, the trade actually flows through:

-You → Vested (Indian platform) → DriveWealth or Stockal (US broker) → NYSE/NASDAQ
+You → Vested or INDmoney (Indian platform) → US partner broker (DriveWealth, Alpaca, or similar) → NYSE/NASDAQ

-DriveWealth and Stockal are licensed US broker-dealers.
-Your shares are held at one of them, in your name, in a sub-account.
-Vested/INDmoney provides the UI, customer support, KYC, and the regulatory wrapper that makes it work for Indian residents.
+Vested's US broker is VF Securities, Inc. (a FINRA/SIPC member that operates as an introducing broker), with DriveWealth as the clearing and custody firm.
+INDmoney partners with both Alpaca Securities and DriveWealth.
+DriveWealth and Alpaca are licensed US broker-dealers.
+Your shares are held at the US clearing broker, in your name, in a sub-account.
+The Indian platform provides the UI, customer support, KYC, and the regulatory wrapper that makes it work for Indian residents.

 This means: